Please note that we are no longer processing boiler grant applications. October 2019

 - Boiler grants will be available until the Energy Company Obligation closes its doors, which will be in September 2018.
 Energy Providers have agreed to make a funding pot of £1.3 billion available for each year the scheme is operational.

-- The free boiler scheme is proving very popular.
+- The ECO scheme is proving very popular.
 From initial contact to the day of installation the whole process could take 2-3 months, depending on the company carrying out the boiler grant installation.

 - As we’ve already said, the grant itself is free.
 Provided you qualify for a boiler grant, you will only have to pay part of the cost towards your new boiler, the majority will be made up of a grant that you don’t have to pay back.